Tudat/tudat/developerGuide/extendingJSON/enumerations.rst

 .. note:: All the files in which the :literal:`to_json` and :literal:`from_json` functions of enumerations and settings file are defined must include the files :class:`Tudat/InputOutput/JsonInterface/Support/valueAccess.h` and :class:`Tudat/InputOutput/JsonInterface/Support/valueConversions.h`.
 The former includes :class:`Tudat/InputOutput/JsonInterface/Support/errorHandling.h`, exposing the functions :literal:`json_interface::stringFromEnum` and :literal:`json_interface::enumFromString`.

-.. caution:: When converting an enumeration to or from a :class:`json` object, the file in which its custom :literal:`to_json` and :literal:`from_json` functions are defined must be included (if the conversion takes place in a different file).
+.. caution:: When converting an enumeration to or from a :class:`nlohmann::json` object, the file in which its custom :literal:`to_json` and :literal:`from_json` functions are defined must be included (if the conversion takes place in a different file).
 If one forgets to include this file, the code will compile without giving any errors or warnings and the default implementation will be used, leading to a run-time error in which it is said that an :class:`int` was expected when converting to the enumeration type.